Hi, I’m Michal. Welcome to my new website.

 - Provide personal follow-up and support so that every client develops the skills and confidence to trust her body

-- Facilitate the sacred bond which connects us to our bodies, cycles, and sexuality
+- Facilitate a sacred bond which connects us to our bodies, cycles, and sexuality

 - Share natural tools and approaches for improving fertility and gynecological health, regulating cycles, balancing hormones and engaging in self-care